iamgbsmith/til/swift/use-swiftui-with-uikit-or-cocoa.md

 When developing Swift applications that use storyboards, it is possible to incorporate SwiftUI views with a `UIViewController` (UIKit for iOS) or `NSViewController` (Cocoa for macOS) by wrapping the view in either a `UIHostingController` or `NSHostingController`.

-The example here is for a Swift app running on maOS with a SwiftUI view called `DashboardView`
+The example here is for a Swift app running on maOS with a SwiftUI view called `DashboardView`.

 ### Create a view controller